redsun-acquisition/redsun-plugin-template/README.md

 ### Pre-commit

 This template includes a default yaml configuration for [pre-commit](https://pre-commit.com/).
-Among other things, it includes checks for best practices in napari plugins.
+Among other things, it includes checks for best practices in RedSun plugins.
 You may edit the config at `.pre-commit-config.yaml`

 To use it run: